Art&Craft

 What veneers are used for

-The veneers are glued to boxes, vases, door or drawer fronts of furniture, decorative objects.
-After the adhesive is applied and the veneers are placed on the object, the surface is carefully smoothed with a flat piece of wood to remove air or any excess adhesive so that everything comes out perfectly in the end.
-All the operations, from cutting the fine wooden rods to gluing the veneer, are done by hand.
+The veneers are glued onto boxes, vases, door or drawer fronts of furniture, decorative objects.
+After the glue is applied and the veneers are placed on the object, the surface is carefully smoothed with a flat piece of wood to remove any air or excess glue, so that everything comes out perfect in the end.
+All the operations, from cutting the thin wooden rods to gluing the veneer, are done by hand.

-Traditionally there are 60 basic designs, but the multitude of colours of local wood species make their number unlimited.
-The basic models each have a specific name and there are clear indications on the wood to be used.
+Traditionally there are 60 basic models, but the myriad colors of local wood species make the number unlimited.
+The basic patterns each have a specific name and there are clear indications on the wood to be used.

 yosegi-zaiku